Gluten-Free Life (Infographic)

 If you’re in the United States, you’ll find following this diet is a lot easier.
 There are a lot of gluten-free options on offer in the States.
 Sales of these products, along with the free-form food market, were projected to be worth 23.9 billion there by 2020.

 If you have one of the following stores in your area, you’re bound to find some of the best gluten–free foods:

 - Super Valu

 - Ahold Delhaize

-Be sure to keep a lookout for gluten free pizza – it’s surprisingly tasty.
+Be sure to keep a lookout for gluten–free pizza.
+It’s surprisingly tasty.
+So, as you can see, you have gluten-free fast food options, too.
 As to the importance of stocking glutenless snacks?
-51% of people surveyed said that they would be more likely to buy these products if the stores had dedicated aisles for them.
+About 51% of people surveyed said they would be more likely to buy these products if the stores had dedicated aisles for them.

 What About Eating Out?

 There are many ways to find restaurants that prepare meals according to gluten–free recipes, such as:

 - Celiac Travel’s free restaurant cards in over 50 languages.

 - The Gluten-Free Restaurant Card app offers its online version of the cards in 40 languages.